fernanda-bracho/cine-java/README.md

 - Display cinema information
 - Practical application of data structures in a real system

----
 ## Author
-Fernanda Bracho Guitron
+- Fernanda Bracho Guitron
-Angel Gael Gaytan
+- Angel Gael Gaytan Bustamante

 ## 🚀 How to Run the Project